 sits in the Pacific just off the southern shore of South Korea and it has the perfect climate for tropical flowers.
 Too hot and humid at the peak of summer for my liking, but the plant life thrives.

 Think you'd like to visit?
 Get more information here at the Life in Korea website.

 The conservatory is a central observation tower with five adjoining greenhouses.
-From above it has the shape of a sunflower but from the ground.... the unit looks somewhat like a UFO.

 It only takes one visit to see why this Jeju Island botanical garden claims to be the largest and best in Asia!
 Go here to see why.

 The outdoor gardens could take half a day but if you want to spend time photographing (and it's not raining) a full day goes by quickly.

 Yeomiji Botanical Gardens - Outdoor Gardens

 The OSulloc Green Tea Fields and Museum is one of the most popular tourist sites to visit on Jeju Island for several reasons.
 It's a major business that's put Jeju-do on the world stage for production of fine teas.
 As well, when the Tea Museum was added in 2001, that pulled in many more tea-cultured tourists to view the extensive historical collections.

 They also produce black teas and you'll find a wide variety as well as other green tea products from food to beauty products in their